fsziegler/Configurations/EclipseSettings.md

 #Eclipse Settings

 The following is a list of settings I like to change in Eclipse.
+These settings are contained in the file `EclipseConfig.epf` and can be imported using File:Import:General:Preferences:Next >:Browse:`EclipseConfig.epf`.
 Unless otherwise noted, settings are modified from Windows:Preferences
 - General:Editors:Size of recently opened files -> 15
 - General:Editors:Text Editors
   - Displayed tab width -> 3